-An air source heat pump works by absorbing heat from the air into a fluid (a refrigerant) as it travels through a looped system of pipes.
-The process increases the temperature of the liquid until it transforms into a gas.
-This gas is then compressed to create heat which is transferred to water through a heat exchanger.
-This process continues until its warm enough to provide you with central heating and hot water.
-It’s beautifully simple, efficient, safe and well proven.
+An air source heat pump works by absorbing heat from the air into a fluid (commonly known as a refrigerant) that travels through a looped system of pipes.
+This process increases the temperature of the liquid until it transforms into a gas (the refrigerant effectively boils).

 What We Do

-Wright Renewable Heating have recruited a small but vastly experienced team to supply, install and maintain ground and air source heat pumps to the existing housing stock (retro-fit), new build homes and the social housing sectors.
+Wright Renewable Heating have recruited a small but experienced team to supply, install and maintain ground and air source heat pumps to the existing housing stock (retro-fit), new build homes and commercial buildings.

 Every system is designed to fit your precise requirements and is tailored specifically to your home.
-We will visit you at home to conduct a survey of your requirements and carefully explain how you will get the best out of your air source heating system.
+We will visit your home or business to conduct a survey of your requirements and carefully explain how you will get the best out of your air source heating system.

 Our fully accredited and experienced team will be on-site for between 2 and 4 days to install your system including changing your radiators if required, installing a new cylinder and of course the heat pump itself.